MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-batch-execution.md

 3. On the action ribbon, select the **Force cancel** action, and confirm the action.

    > [!NOTE]
-   > The **Force cancel** action is only available when the selected batch job has a status of either "Executing" or "Cancelling".
+   > The **Force cancel** action is only available when the selected batch job has a status of either "Executing" or "Canceling".

 4. On the action ribbon, select **Change status**.

 5. On the **Select new status** page, select **Waiting**, and select **OK**.

    ![Select a new batch job status](./media/hr-admin-reset-batch-job-status.png)

-When the batch job status has been set to "Waiting", it will be picked up again for execution in the next scheduled batch run.

 ## Additional resources